 If you’re a new business in town, plan on attending an upcoming “New Business Meet & Greet” event.
-The Chamber hosts these free events monthly to help you get acquainted with other business owners and City leaders who can help your business succeed.
+Although we are on hiatus until 2024, the Chamber will return to hosting these free events monthly to help you get acquainted with other business owners and City leaders who can help your business succeed.
 You do not need to be a Chamber Member to attend!
-Click here to see the upcoming event schedule.

 Click here for a comprehensive, interactive map of Lake Oswego’s licensed businesses.
 The map allows you to search for businesses, sort by business type, and find more information.